IBM-Cloud/techxchange-labs/docs/agentic-1813/06-advanced-security-and-monitoring.md

 1. Make sure **Add to existing** is selected from the left menu.
 Then, choose `<your-initials>-txc-project` from the dropdown.
 Update the configuration name if needed — in this case, we'll use `agentic-ai-demo`.
 1. Click **Add** to continue.

-After adding a deployable architecture to your project, you will customize its input values to match your specific use case.
-While default configurations are provided, you’ll often adjust them based on the type of workload, connected services, or the overall solution you're building.
+Now customize the input values for your Code Engine DA:

 1. On the Edit agentic-ai-demo page, scroll down and click **Next** to continue.
 1. To enter the **API key**, simply copy and paste the value of the key you created earlier.